-- The direct injection 3TNV88F-E is equipped with a cold start device (CSD) for assisting engine start-up at cold temperatures. - If the engine cooling system temperature is below 5 °C, the CSD automatically advances the fuel injection timing and slightly increases the fuel injection volume based on signals from the ECU. - The engine idle speed is slightly elevated for approximately the first 5 minutes of operation. - When the CSD is activated, you may notice a slight increase in the amount of exhaust smoke.
-This is normal. - Never engage the transmission or PTO while the CSD is operating.
-It could result in unexpected movement of the machine.
+The cold start device on direct injection models improves engine starting at lower temperatures.

+- If the engine cooling system temperature is below 5 °C (41 °F), the cold start device automatically advances the fuel injection timing and slightly increases the fuel injection volume. - The engine idle speed will be slightly elevated for approximately the first 5 minutes of operation. - When the cold start device is activated, you may notice a slight increase in the amount of exhaust smoke.
+This is normal. - Never engage the transmission or PTO while the cold start device is activated or unexpected movement of the machine may result.